pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/basics/page.md

 ## Data Manager homepage

 The Data Manager homepage in the Preside administrator displays all of the objects in the system **that have been configured to display within Data Manager**.
 Objects are organised into groups and are searchable (by object name).
-Clicking on an object will take you into that object's listing screen:
+Clicking on an object will take you into that object's listing screen.

 ![Screenshot showing example of a Data Manager object listing screen](images/screenshots/datamanager-listing-screen.png)